benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 ### Lazily refresh your database

-When you can get away with fake data on your local environnement, the best thing to do is to test against a fresh database every time you run a test.
+When you can get away with fake data in your local environment, the best thing to do is to test against a fresh database every time you run a test.

 You can use the `Illuminate\Foundation\Testing\LazilyRefreshDatabase` trait in your *tests/TestCase.php*.

-There's also a `RefreshDatabase` trait, but the lazy one is more efficient, as migrations for unused databases won't be ran during testing.
+There's also a `RefreshDatabase` trait, but the lazy one is more efficient, as migrations for unused tables won't be ran during testing.

 ### Make use of factories

-[Factories](https://laravel.com/docs/9.x/eloquent-factories) make testing way easier.
+[Factories](https://laravel.com/docs/9.x/eloquent-factories) make testing way more manageable.
 You can create one using the `php artisan make:factory` command.

 Using them, we can create all the resources we need when writing tests.